Does Medicare Cover Radio Frequency Ablation?

 The most common reason this procedure is done is to manage pain.
 For pain treatment, the ablation procedure targets nerves, specifically those that produce pain signals.

+This procedure is also used to treat certain heart conditions such as cardiac arrhythmias.
 Your Medicare benefits will likely cover some of the associated costs of a radio frequency ablation, and the exact out-of-pocket expenses vary based on your specific plan.

 Medicare Benefits Solutions

 For Medicare to provide reimbursement for this procedure, it must be deemed medically necessary by your provider.
 In addition, since this treatment is more invasive, you will likely need to provide proof that you have attempted to use other therapy options and that they have failed to relieve your symptoms.

 You must also be sure to have the ablation completed in a facility and by a physician that is both approved by Medicare.
 Using a provider or facility that does not accept Medicare assignment can result in significantly higher out-of-pocket costs.

 The part of Medicare that covers the procedure will depend on where it is performed.
 Since radio frequency ablations are generally outpatient procedures, Medicare Part B will cover the costs much of the time.
 In this case, you will pay 20 percent of the Medicare-approved amount of the procedure, any amount to reach your deductible, and your monthly premium payment.